cybruGhost/maintaincepage/cubic.md

 <tr>
 <td width="50%">

-### 🎵 AirBeats
+### 🎵 Cubic Music

-Advanced open-source YouTube Music client for Android & Windows with immersive players, multi-source modules, lyrics, stats, and modern Material 3 UI.
+A clean and modern Android music application built for smooth playback, downloads, lyrics, crossfade, personalization, and a polished listening experience.

 </td>
 <td width="50%">

-### 🎬 Airflix
+### 🎬 The Cube

-A sleek, modern web application engineered for smooth media streaming and content discovery.
+A modern Android entertainment application built around content discovery, profiles, downloads, playlists, phone support, and Android TV.

 </td>
 </tr>
 <tr>
 <td width="50%">

-### ⚡ bmb-api
+### 🍿 THE-CUBE Web

-A fast Python-based backend API service powering data processing and automation workflows.
+A platform built for thrill-seekers, binge-watchers, and late-night explorers with minimal design, a powerful interface, and fast playback.

 </td>
 <td width="50%">

-### 🌐 Portfolio Website
+### ⚽ LiveSports

-A personal digital identity — sleek, responsive, and built for presence.
+An upgraded sports platform designed to provide a clean and simple way to discover and access live sporting events.

 </td>
 </tr>